-The first public meeting for the Core of Rosslyn study was held on April 17, 2018.
-View materials below under Public Process.
+The second public meeting for the Core of Rosslyn study was held Oct.
+2. View materials below under Public Process.

 About the Project